Create and edit reports

 If you do not provide a time range picker, the report always runs over the same time range as the original search.
 To change the time range, a user with edit permissions for the report must open it in Search, update its time range, and save that edit.

 Note: The time range picker option is unavailable for scheduled reports, which always display the results returned by their last scheduled run.
 If you schedule a report that has a time range picker, the time range picker disappears.
-See Schedule reports, in this manual.
+See Schedule reports.

 - Click Save to save the search as a report.

 When you save a search as a report, you can:

 - View or run the report and see results it returns on the report viewing page.